thurm64/GoogleFormsToDiscord/README.md

 - In the Google Form, click on the three dots, then click on "Script editor"
 - In the editor, paste the code in from Code.gs
 - Now, in the editor, create a new file by clicking on the "+" next to "Files".
 Select "Script", and name the file Config.gs; paste the contents into the newly created file.
 - Fill out the values of Config.gs to your liking.
+Remember to fill out the form and webhook URLs.
+- Now, go to Code.gs.
+Press run once to configure the webhook.
+- If all worked correctly, your form should be hooked up to the webhook.